 - HMRC – for carrying out our statutory obligations under employment and social security law and claiming Gift aid

 We use the following third parties to enable us carry out the identified tasks where they have a legitimate interest in processing the data in the exercise of our contract with them

-- Data Developments (UK) Ltd – Maintaining our accounts and records including Gift aid processing
+- Data Developments (UK) Ltd – Maintaining our accounts and records including prior years Gift aid processing

 - Stripe Inc. – the data controller for the processing of personal data when payment is made by card through ChurchSuite or our website.